GIFT: Guided Importance-Aware Fine-Tuning for Diffusion Language Models: Conclusion

 \section{Conclusion}

-We introduced \ours, a theoretically grounded weighted SFT algorithm for diffusion-based language models.
-By leveraging token-level entropy as a measure of importance, \ours \ prioritizes high-uncertainty tokens and preserves the diffusion process properties.
-Experiments across multiple benchmarks show substantial and consistent improvements over standard SFT, with gains persisting into RL training, all at minimal computational overhead.
-These results highlight entropy-aware weighting as a simple yet powerful strategy for enhancing reasoning and stability in diffusion-based LLMs.
+We introduced \ours, a theoretically grounded importance-aware fine-tuning algorithm for diffusion language models.
+By leveraging token-level entropy as a measure of importance, \ours\ prioritizes high-uncertainty tokens and preserves diffusion process properties.
+Experiments across varying datasets, different training frameworks, multiple benchmarks, and on both base and instruct models demonstrate the universal advantage of the \ours\ method over SFT.
+These results highlight entropy-based importance weighting as a simple yet powerful strategy for enhancing training effectiveness and stability in diffusion language models.